President Of Uganda Says Russian Companies Can Participate In Oil Exploration In Country - UrduPoint

 President Of Uganda Says Russian Companies Can Participate In Oil Exploration In Country

-"Russian companies can take part in the exploration of our oil resources," Museveni said at a meeting with Russian President Vladimir Putin on air of the Rossiya 24 broadcaster.
+"Russian companies can also take part in exploration of more oil in our area," Museveni said at a meeting with Russian President Vladimir Putin in St. Petersburg.

+The presidents met on the sidelines of a two-day Russia-Africa summit, which kicked off in St. Petersburg on Thursday.
+Sputnik is an official media partner of the event.

+Museveni said during the televised meeting that the East African country would welcome Russian contribution in the domestic pharmaceutical, agriculture and space industries.